mikeakohn/playstation2_demo/README.md

 putting the demos in the samples directory of Java Grinder but I since this one might have some bigger assets I wanted a separate repository for it.
-There is still a small sample program with Java grinder, but it show off as much as this one should.
+There is still a small sample program with Java grinder, but it's more for showing examples of how to use the API.

 If the documentation in this README doesn't make sense, please send me an email and I'll elaborate more.